cs2dsb/reconnecting-websocket.rs/README.md

 ## Usage

-Input means stuff you want to send from this client to the server
+Input means stuff you want to send from this client to the server (Sink)

-Outut means stuff you want to receive back from the server
+Outut means stuff you want to receive back from the server (Source)

 1. Implement [`TryFrom`] for [`Message`] for your input type
     * The [`TryFrom::Error`] type must implement [`Debug`]